limonyessi/ML_Pipeline_Chinook_DB/GENRE_PREDICTION_GUIDE.md

 - **Classification Report**: Precision, recall, F1-score per genre
 - **Feature Importance**: Which features matter most for predictions

+Note: The API returns only the predicted genre for simplicity, but the model internally calculates confidence scores during training and evaluation.

 ## Troubleshooting

 ### Common Issues